Bernese Jura Railway: Rolling stock

+In 1882, the company owned 67 locomotives, 188 passenger cars and 682 freight cars.

 The locomotives from the beginning were designated as class A for express-tank locomotives, B for locomotives of "Bourbonnais" design (referring to the Compagnie du chemin de fer de paris à Lyon par le Bourbonnais, a predecessor company of the PLM, which developed the design) for passenger trains on mountain lines and freight trains on valley routes, C for freight locomotives, D for pilot tender locomotives and E for shunters.
 The locomotives were designated according to the uniform system used throughout Switzerland from 1887.

 The following locomotives were available to the Jura–Bern–Lucerne.
 The class designation valid from 1902 is listed in brackets.